CleverBytes/acl/README.md

-you can add a res with empity string and it will be used as super resource. granting permission to that resource is equivalent to making a superadmin and any role who have access to this resource will have all permissions.
+you can add a res with empty string and it will be used as super resource. granting permission to that resource is equivalent to making a super admin and any role who have access to this resource will have all permissions.

 ##### for issues pls open an issue